LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 Studies have shown that people are 137% more likely to buy a product if they see customer photos of it.
 According to some experts, content that’s obviously homemade often outperforms professionally produced content.
 The best way to get user-generated content is to ask your customers for it!

-Where do I Learn More about Marketing?
+Where Do I Learn More About Marketing?

 Marketing is a craft that can’t be taught in the conclusion of a blog post.
 But here are a few tips and links to help you get started on the journey to becoming a marketing master.